Graphegon/Graphony/README.md

 ## Creating Graphs

-To demonstrate, first let's create a helper function `p()` that will iterate results into a list and "pretty print" them.
-This isn't necessary to use Graphony, but is only to help format and verify the output of this documentation.
-Next, create a new Graph object and connect it to a database:
+This documentation is also a runnable Python test called a [doctest]().
+In order to run and verify this documentation, we must first create some helper objects like a function `p()` that will iterate results into a list and "pretty print" them.
+We also have to setup a test PostgreSQL database and initialize it with the base Graphony tables.

+The core object of Graphony is a `Graph()`.
+A new Graph can be created with a connection string to an existing initialized database:

 <!--phmdoctest-setup-->
 ```python3